DonnieTD/Liminal/ReadMe.md

 - the World is linked to the previous World
 - the semantic cause is recorded as a Step

-Execution produces a linear sequence of Worlds:
+Execution produces a linear timeline:

 World0 <-> World1 <-> World2 <-> ... <-> WorldN

-This sequence is the primary output of execution.
+This timeline is the primary execution artifact.

 ---